steve-nekoliczak/unix_setup/README.md

 :CocInstall coc-hls                 // Installs Haskell Language Server
 ```

-`:CocInstall coc-elixir` is bugged, so we need to install `elixir-ls` from source:
+`:CocInstall coc-elixir` has a bug where it can't install `elixir-ls`, so we need to install `elixir-ls` from source:

 https://github.com/elixir-lsp/coc-elixir/issues/46#issuecomment-849725662